tfcmahmoud/Authentication-System/README.md

 - The API provides appropriate error responses for various scenarios such as invalid credentials, expired tokens, internal server errors, etc.

 ## Conclusion
 This API provides robust user authentication and account management features for web applications.
 It ensures security, reliability, and a smooth user experience.
-You can integrate these endpoints into your application to enable user registration, authentication, and password management functionalities.